-During the COVID-19 pandemic, there are special guidelines for Meeting Room Use based on the Board of Trustees’ Pandemic Meeting Room Use Policy, copied below.
-Contact email@example.com to inquire about scheduling a meeting.
+Once the surge wanes, we will resume allowing Meeting Room Use with special guidelines based on the Board of Trustees’ Pandemic Meeting Room Use Policy, copied below.
+Contact email@example.com with questions.

 Pandemic Meeting Room Use Policy (Adopted 10/12/2020)

 The following regulations are in addition to and/or replace regulations of the Meeting Room Use Policy during the COVID-19 pandemic and will take effect on Tuesday, October 13, 2020.
 This policy will remain in place until the Board of Trustees votes to lift all of the library’s COVID-19 restrictions and policies.
 If at any point there is a library closure due to current conditions of the pandemic (see Pandemic Policy), the meeting room will not be available for use, and scheduled meetings will be cancelled.

 - The only meeting room available for public meetings is the large downstairs meeting room

 - Maximum 10 people allowed at a meeting